th0rex/zydis-interactive/README.md

 # Zydis Interactive

 This provides a shared library to interactively disassemble data with zydis.
 Currently this consists of a discord bot and very soon there will be a REPL as well.
+You can see the discord bot in action on the [zyantific discord](https://discord.gg/pJaSX3n).

 ## Building
 You need a recent rust nightly installation.
 Then simply do